2007 St. Louis Rams season: Week 13: vs. Atlanta Falcons

 Hoping to rebound from their divisional home loss to the Seahawks, the Rams stayed at home for a Week 13 intraconference duel with the Atlanta Falcons.
-With QB Marc Bulger out with a concussion, veteran back-up QB Gus Frerotte got the start.
+With quarterback Marc Bulger out with a concussion, veteran back-up quarterback Gus Frerotte got the start.

-In the first quarter, St. Louis drew first blood as Frerotte completed a 1-yard TD pass to TE Randy McMichael and a 31-yard TD pass to WR Torry Holt.
-In the second quarter, the Rams increased their lead with Frerotte completing an 8-yard TD pass to WR Isaac Bruce for the only score of the period.
+In the first quarter, St. Louis drew first blood as Frerotte completed a 1-yard touchdown pass to tight end Randy McMichael and a 31-yard touchdown pass to wide receiver Torry Holt.
+In the second quarter, the Rams increased their lead with Frerotte completing an 8-yard touchdown pass to wide receiver Isaac Bruce for the only score of the period.

 In the third quarter, the Falcons got on the board with kicker Morten Andersen nailing a 41-yard field goal for the only score of the period.
-In the fourth quarter, Atlanta drew close with QB Chris Redman completing a 15-yard TD pass to WR Roddy White and a 5-yard TD to WR Michael Jenkins.
-Afterwards, St. Louis pulled away with RB Steven Jackson getting a 50-yard TD run.
+In the fourth quarter, Atlanta drew close with quarterback Chris Redman completing a 15-yard touchdown pass to wide receiver Roddy White and a 5-yard touchdown to wide receiver Michael Jenkins.
+Afterwards, St. Louis pulled away with running back Steven Jackson getting a 50-yard touchdown run.

 With the win, the Rams improved to 3–9.

 For Isaac Bruce, he ended this game with 13,911 career receiving yards, surpassing Cris Carter for 5th All-Time.

 Week 14: at Cincinnati Bengals

 Coming off their home win over the Falcons, the Rams flew to Paul Brown Stadium for a Week 14 interconference duel with the Cincinnati Bengals.
-With QB Marc Bulger out with a concussion and veteran back-up QB Gus Frerotte out with a shoulder injury, rookie QB Brock Berlin got his first NFL start.
+With quarterback Marc Bulger out with a concussion and veteran back-up quarterback Gus Frerotte out with a shoulder injury, rookie quarterback Brock Berlin got his first NFL start.

-In the first quarter, St. Louis trailed early as Bengals RB Rudi Johnson got a 1-yard TD run for the only score of the period.
+In the first quarter, St. Louis trailed early as Bengals running back Rudi Johnson got a 1-yard touchdown run for the only score of the period.
 In the second quarter, the Rams continued to trail as kicker Shayne Graham gave Cincinnati a 27-yard field goal for the only score of the period.

-In the third quarter, St. Louis got on the board as CB Fakhir Brown returned an interception 36 yards for a touchdown, yet the Bengals responded with Graham kicking a 38-yard and a 32-yard field goal.
+In the third quarter, St. Louis got on the board as cornerback Fakhir Brown returned an interception 36 yards for a touchdown, yet the Bengals responded with Graham kicking a 38-yard and a 32-yard field goal.
 In the fourth quarter, the Rams tried to come back as kicker Jeff Wilkins managed to get a 50-yard field goal.
 However, Cincinnati sealed the win with Graham nailing a 46-yard field goal.

 With the loss, St. Louis fell to 3–10.

 This would also be the 5th time this year that the Rams were held to 10 or fewer points.

-On a positive note, WR Torry Holt went over 1,000 receiving yards for the eighth-straight year.
+On a positive note, wide receiver Torry Holt went over 1,000 receiving yards for the eighth-straight year.